nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### Default Images

+Nebari uses Docker images to provide containers for JupyterHub, JupyterLab interface, and the Dask worker user environments.

-Default images are to the default image run if not specified in a profile (described in the next section).
-The `jupyterhub` key controls the jupyterhub image run.
-These control the docker image used to run JupyterHub, the default JupyterLab image, and the default Dask worker image.
+Default images are the image run by default if not explicitly specified in a profile (described in the next section).

+The `jupyterhub` key controls the JupyterHub image run.

+These control the docker image used to run JupyterHub, the default JupyterLab image, and the default Dask worker image respectively.

 ```yaml
 ### Default images ###